SkySchermer/uweclang/Python Tutorial.md

 5 'new value'
 ```

 The name `arg2` is only bound inside the function, even though you use it when calling the function.
-This might be confusing if you use the same variable names inside and outside:
+This may be confusing if you use the same variable names inside and outside:

 ```python
 >>> arg2 = 'my arg2 value'
 >>> myfunction(5, arg2=arg2)